Erin go Bragh GAA: Hurling

-In 2009 season the side played Wild Geese in the first ever Gus Warren Challenge Cup.
+In the 2009 season, the side played Wild Geese in the first ever Gus Warren Challenge Cup.
 They were defeated in Oldtown 2–5 to 2–9.
 The team narrowly missed out on a place in the quarter-finals of the Junior E Championship.
 The hurling team finished in 10th position in AHL 8 and 4th in the Eddie Barron Shield which was run on a league format with the top two playing off in a final in 2009.

 The hurling team reached the Junior E hurling championship quarter finals again in 2010.
 The team finished in third position in their group behind Kilmacud Crokes and Skerries Harps.
 They defeated Clontarf, Raheny and Na Fianna, losing to Kilmacud Crokes and Skerries Harps.
-They played Setanta hurling club of Ballymun in the quarter-finals losing by a point in injury time.
+They played Setanta Hurling Club of Ballymun in the quarter-finals losing by a point in injury time.
 Setanta went on to the final losing to Saint Patricks of Palmerstown.

-On 20 October the club announced that Willie Doyle and Pat Keenan would be taking charge of the hurling team for the 2011 season.
-The club was relegated to Division 9 but remained at Junior E level for championship.
+During the 2011 season, the hurling team was relegated to Division 9 but remained at Junior E level for championship.
 They reached the quarter-finals finishing fourth in their group behind Skerries Harps, Kilmacud Crokes and Castleknock beating Commercials and Na Fianna.
 They were beaten by Realt Dearg who were later defeated by Kilmacud Crokes in the semi-final.
 The team took part in the Sean Walsh Hurling Tournament on 22 October in Carrick-on-Shannon in County Leitrim.
-The tournament organised by Carrick Hurling Club is in memory of a former player who also played at County level who went missing in Australia.
 They reached the semi-final playing Clonguish GAA of Longford, Ballinamore Seán O'Heslin's of Leitrim in the group stages and St. Vincents of Dublin in the semi-final.
 Both Clonguish and St. Vincents who beat Erin Go Bragh reached the final with Clonguish winning the tournament.

-Garreth Dalton was appointed manager for the 2012 season.
-For the first time in the club's hurling history, the club have progressed to final of the Junior E Hurling Championship.
-They bet Setanta, Good Counsel, Naomh Mearnog and St. Monicas and losing to Commercials in the group stages.
+In 2012, for the first time in the club's hurling history, the club progressed to the final of the Junior E Hurling Championship.
+They beat Setanta, Good Counsel, Naomh Mearnog and St. Monicas and losing to Commercials in the group stages.
 In the quarter-final they played Civil Service, their first competitive game rivals, winning 1–13 to 1–8 on 16 August in Hazelbury Park.
-The hurlers have often made the quarter-finals of the championship but failed to progress beyond that stage, 2012 was the first time they have done so.
-They played fellow Dublin 15 club Castleknock in the semi-final winning in Somerton 3–11 to 0–8.
-On 14 October in O'Toole Park they played St. Marks in their first ever hurling final, losing 3–13 to 4–4.
-8 members of the first team who started out in 2007 were part of the squad.
+They played fellow Dublin 15 club Castleknock in the 2012 semi-final, winning in Somerton 3–11 to 0–8.
+On 14 October 2012 in O'Toole Park they played St. Marks in their first ever hurling final, losing 3–13 to 4–4.
+Eight members of the first team who started out in 2007 were part of the squad.